rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent.md

 ---
-title: Writing a Recursive Ascent Parser
+title: Understanding Recursive Ascent Parsers
 tags:
   - algorithms
   - compilers
   - parsers
   - python
 published: 2024-05-28
-updated: 2024-06-08
+updated: 2024-11-02
 ---

 Recursive ascent is an obscure parsing technique I researched about a few years ago.
 It's an interesting approach to bottom-up parsing, the parsing method used by parser generators like [Bison](https://www.gnu.org/software/bison/) or [ANTLR](https://www.antlr.org/).
 If you're familiar with recursive descent parsing, recursive ascent parsing is the bottom-up version of it.